-In spot accumulation strata, the plot is placed on the front for even numbered piles, and on the back for odd.
+In spot accumulation strata, the plot is placed on the front for even numbered sample plots, and on the back for odd numbered sample plots.
 If it is not safe to work around the correct plot location, establish the plot on the side of the pile closest to the POC for odd numbered plots and farthest away from the POC for even numbered plots.